preemptive/jsdefender-samples/Angular11/README.md

 ```

 The most relevant part of this file is the `plugin` section that sets up the `JSDefenderWebpackPlugin`.
 It reads the protection configuration from the `jsdefender.config.json` file, which you can find in the sample root folder.
 By setting `quietMode` to false, the plugin displays log messages while Webpack runs:

+> *Remark*: The output below is not the the one JSDefender emits when using with Angular build pipeline.
+Change it to an extract from the real  output.

 ```
 JSDefenderWebpackPlugin: